Maximizing Muscle Performance with Capillary Density

 Microscopic Analysis through Muscle Biopsies

-One common approach to quantify capillary density is through muscle biopsies.
+A common and direct approach to quantify capillary density is through muscle biopsies.
 This involves extracting small samples of muscle tissue for histological analysis.
-By examining the samples under a microscope, researchers can directly count the number of capillaries per unit area, providing an accurate measurement of capillary density.
+By examining these samples under a microscope, researchers can directly count the number of capillaries per unit area, providing an accurate measurement of capillary density.

 Non-Invasive Imaging Techniques